 Phencyclidine, or PCP as it is commonly known, has been around since the 1950s.
 Originally formulated as an IV anesthetic, the agitating and hallucinogenic effects led to medical professionals discontinuing its use.
 Unfortunately, that was not the end of PCP.
 However, it has been available on the street market ever since and is dangerous and addictive.
-For those who find themselves addicted to PCP, the only way to loosen the drug’s grip is through a medical detox and professional rehab.
+For those who find themselves addicted to PCP, the only way to loosen the drug’s grip is through a medical detox to overcome PCP withdrawal symptoms and professional rehab.
 Treatments including cognitive-behavioral therapy have been proven effective in helping people achieve recovery.

 Facts About Phencyclidine Addiction